SARVESHKHANDELWAL/Chat-Box-Application/README.md

 ## ✨ Key Features

-#### :wave:A particular Room Id is needed to enter into the chat box.
+#### :wave: A particular Room Id is needed to enter into the chat box.
-#### :wave:Chat Room have feature to draw and play game like  :o: and :x: with others.
+#### :wave: Chat Room have feature to draw and play game like  :o: and :x: with others.
-#### :wave:Have chat with player will playing game and draw.
+#### :wave: Have chat with player will playing game and draw.
-#### :wave:Their is no limit of users for a particular room ,you can invite them by giving Room Id.
+#### :wave: Their is no limit of users for a particular room ,you can invite them by giving Room Id.
 #### :wave:
 #### :wave:
 #### :wave: